 explore their talents in different sports.
 There are 14 sports teams established at HSUHK, including Basketball, Table Tennis, Fencing, etc., under the management of the SAO and professional coaches.
 The sports teams represent the University in various inter-institutions competitions held by The University Sports Federation of Hong Kong, China and other organisations.
-The SAO also offers creditbearing Physical Education electives and organizes regular courses for students to promote a healthy lifestyle, foster students' interest in sports and promote a positive sports culture for the University community.
+The SAO also offers creditbearing Physical Education modules, provides sports facilities and organizes regular activities for students to promote a healthy lifestyle, foster students' interest in sports and promote a positive sports culture for the University community.